Lawyers for Massage Therapists

 We assist massage therapists facing complaints, discipline hearings, and other regulatory issues at the College of Massage Therapists of Ontario (CMTO).
-The lawyers at GlickLaw have acted as external legal counsel for years to numerous health colleges governed by the Regulated Health Professions Act (“RHPA”) and have experience representing massage therapists facing allegations of professional misconduct.
+The lawyers at GlickLaw have acted as external legal counsel for years to numerous health colleges governed by the Regulated Health Professions Act (“RHPA”) and have significant experience in professional regulation and discipline.
 Draw on our knowledge and experience to respond to complaints and investigations, defend yourself against allegations of professional misconduct, or deal with any other issue you may be facing with your regulator.

 - Responding to complaints and investigations at the College of Massage Therapists Inquiries, Complaints and Reports Committee (“ICRC”);